How It Works

 • Non-article content (product pages, search results)

-• Unusual layouts (some single-column designs)
+• Unusual layouts

 • Heavily JavaScript-dependent content